TOEIC

 The Test of English for International Communication (TOEIC) is an international standardized test of English language proficiency for non-native speakers.
-It is intentionally designed to measure the everyday English skills of people working in an international environment.
+It is designed to measure the everyday English skills of people working in an international environment.

 There are different forms of the exam: the TOEIC Listening & Reading Test consists of two equally graded tests of comprehension assessment activities totaling a possible 990 score; there are also the TOEIC Speaking and Writing tests.
 The TOEIC Speaking test is composed of tasks that assess pronunciation, intonation and stress, vocabulary, grammar, cohesion, relevance of content, and completeness of content.
 The TOEIC Writing test is composed of tasks that assess grammar, relevance of sentences to the pictures, quality and variety of sentences, vocabulary, organization, and whether opinions are supported with reason and/or examples.
 Both the Speaking and Writing assessments use a score scale of 0–200.

 History

-The basic idea of the TOEIC test was conceived by Yasuo Kitaoka (北岡靖男, Kitaoka Yasuo), a retired Time magazine staff member who noticed a lack of English communication ability among the Japanese population.
+The basic idea of the TOEIC test was conceived by Yasuo Kitaoka (北岡靖男, Kitaoka Yasuo), a retired Time staff member who noticed a lack of English communication ability among the Japanese population.

 He proposed the idea to the US-based Educational Testing Service (ETS), but the organization rejected him since they preferred to collaborate with nonprofit organizations.
 He also failed to convince the Ministry of Education, Culture, Sports, Science and Technology, who had already launched STEP Eiken.
 Instead, Kitaoka found his close friend Yaeji Watanabe (渡辺弥栄司, Watanabe Yaeji), a retired official from the Ministry of International Trade and Industry, to support him.

-Kitaoka and Watanabe later established World Economic Information Services (財団法人世界経済情報サービス) (WEIS), thus enabling Kitaoka to collaborate with ETS.
+Kitaoka and Watanabe established World Economic Information Services (財団法人世界経済情報サービス) (WEIS), thus enabling Kitaoka to collaborate with ETS.
 WEIS later established a committee to develop TOEIC.
 The first TOEIC test was launched in 1979 and taken by 3,000 individuals.

 In 1986, a newly created organization, the Institute for International Business Communication (財団法人国際ビジネスコミュニケーション協会, Zaidanhōjin Kokusai Bijinesu Komyunikēshon Kyōkai) (IIBC), took over the administration of the TOEIC from WEIS.
 In 2006, ETS released a new version of the TOEIC test.

-ETS's major competitors are Cambridge University, which administers the IELTS, FCE, CAE, and CPE, and Trinity College London, which administers the GESE and ISE exams.
+ETS's major competitors are the University of Cambridge, which administers the IELTS, FCE, CAE, and CPE, and Trinity College London, which administers the GESE and ISE exams.